kishore-FDI/AiAPP/README.md

 Special thanks to Google for providing the Gemini model and the React Native community for building a robust framework.

 ---

-Feel free to customize this README based on your specific project details, and don't forget to include any necessary license information.